davidjbradshaw/iframe-resizer/README.md

 ```

 ### PDF and OpenDocument Files
 It is not posible to add the required JavaScript to PDF and ODF files.
-However, it is possible to get around this limitation by using [ViewerJS](http://viewerjs.org/) to render these files inside a HTML page, that also contains the JavaScript needed by this project.
+However, you can get around this limitation by using [ViewerJS](http://viewerjs.org/) to render these files inside a HTML page, that also contains the JavaScript needed by this project.

 ### Unexpected message received error
 By default the origin of incoming messages is checked against the `src` attribute of the iFrame.
 If they don't match an error is thrown.
 This behaviour can be disabled by setting the [checkOrigin](#checkorigin) option to **false**.